 The Dakar Rally is one of the biggest challenges – not only technically, logistically and physically, but also mentally.
 The vehicles and pilots as well as the entire team, are constantly pushed to their limits.
-The X-raid team has been tackling this challenge for over 17 years now.
-We fight our way through deserts, over stony slopes, high altitudes and withstand enormous temperature differences, rain and mud.
+The X-raid team has been tackling this challenge for almost 20 years now: We fight our way through deserts, over stony slopes, high altitudes and withstand enormous temperature differences, rain and mud.

 Six victories at the Dakar Rally and countless successes at cross-country rallies all over the world, speak for the passion and team spirit that all of us have.
 But X-raid is more than just a motorsport team: vehicles such as the BMW X3 CC, the MINI ALL4 Racing or the MINI John Cooper Works Rally were developed by us in cooperation with our long-term partners and built at our headquarters.

 In 2017 X-raid ventured into a new era.
 After 15 years of concentrating on the development of all-wheel drive vehicles, the new MINI John Cooper Works Buggy was the first self-developed and constructed vehicle with two-wheel drive to compete in the 2018 Dakar.

-In addition to developing and assembling the racing cars, we also provide them to use at cross-country events worldwide.
+In addition to developing and assembling the racing cars, X-raid also provides them to use at cross-country events worldwide.
 Interested customers have the possibility to buy or rent the vehicles.
 The team prepares the cars in its workshop and organize the entire logistics.
-Our mechanics and engineers take care of the preparation as well as repairing of the vehicles during the events.
+The mechanics and engineers take care of the preparation as well as repairing of the vehicles during the events.